JDewhirst/eng86/ISTQB/01_introduction.md

 1. Testing shows the presence of bugs
 2. Exhaustive testing is impossible
-3. Early testing
+3. Early testing - saves money
-4. Defect clustering
+4. Defect clustering - pareto principle.
+20% code responsible for 80% of bugs
-5. The pesticide paradox
+5. The pesticide paradox - Applying pesticide may increase the abundance of the pest.
+Re-testing causes immunity.
 6. Testing is context dependant
-7. Absence of errors fallacy
+7. Absence of errors fallacy - absence of evidence is not evidence of absence

 ## Testing's Contribution to Success